 Today, October 11, is National Coming Out Day.
 This day could have easily come and gone without my remembering it had I not seen a post from someone else on Facebook.
-I’ve been “out” for so long that this day holds little meaning to me anymore, and I have done little over the past couple decades besides note its passing.
-I’m sure there have been a couple years I have forgotten.
+I’ve been out for so long that this day holds little meaning to me anymore, and I have done little over the past couple of decades besides noting its passing.
+I’m sure there have been a couple of years I have forgotten.

 But this year is different.
 Today marks the 30th anniversary of the second National March on Washington for Lesbian and Gay Rights.
 (The first took place in 1979.)
 National Coming Out Day was established in 1988, on the first anniversary of the 1987 march.

 I was there.
-That was a momentous weekend for the LGBT movement as well as my own life.
+That was a momentous weekend for the LGBT movement and me, personally.
 I haven’t thought about the march for years, but the memories have been flooding back all day.

 At the rally on the National Mall, speakers included Rev. Jesse Jackson, Latino rights activist Cesar Chavez, actress Whoopi Goldberg, and former National Organization for Women president Eleanor Smeal.
-In spite of all the motivational rhetoric of the speeches, I couldn’t help but wonder what the point was.
-The event was taking place on a weekend.
-Nobody from the White House or Congress or the Supreme Court heard a word that was said.
+Despite all the motivational rhetoric of the speeches, I couldn’t help but wonder what the point was.
+The event took place on a weekend.
+Nobody from the White House, Congress, or the Supreme Court heard a word that was said.
 They probably didn’t even know the event took place.
-Typical of the times, the nation’s three major newsmagazines, Time, Newsweek, and U.S. News & World Report, made no mention of it whatsoever.
+Typical of the times, the nation’s three major news magazines, Time, Newsweek, and U.S. News & World Report, made no mention of it.
 What was the point?

 The LGBT community has come a long way since 1987.

-The repeal of state sodomy laws had suffered a massive setback the previous year (1986), when the Supreme Court had ruled in Bowers vs. Hardwick that such laws were constitutional.
-(Another event that took place during the 1987 march weekend was a massive civil disobedience action on the steps of the Supreme Court to protest that ruling.
+The repeal of state sodomy laws had suffered a massive setback the previous year (1986) when the Supreme Court had ruled in Bowers vs. Hardwick that such laws were constitutional.
+(Another event that took place during the 1987 March on Washington weekend was a massive civil disobedience action on the steps of the Supreme Court to protest that ruling.
 Police handled the arrested demonstrators wearing rubber gloves.)
-Today, those laws have been relegated to the scrapheap of history, having been overturned in 2003.
+Today, those laws have been relegated to the scrap heap of history, having been overturned in 2003.

 Lesbians and Gays can now serve openly in the military.
 The right of Transgender people to serve is now under attack.